Bet that got your attention, didn't it?

 We received an additional learning resource from the Community Relations Team at Security.Protection1.com called 8 Safety Tips for Pokemon GO!
 Players.

 About the author:

 Marc Vasquez is the Communications Co-Chair for the Social Media Club of Kansas City.
 He possesses more than 16 years of both agency and corporate public relations and social media experience.
 Marc is also a past president of the Greater Kansas City Public Relations Society of America chapter.
 He holds the Accreditation in Public Relations credential which has been established as a way to recognize public relations practitioners who have mastered the knowledge, skills and abilities needed to develop and deliver strategic communications.
-By night is the sidekick Robin to his superhero 8-year-old son who believes himself to be Batman.
+By night is the sidekick Robin to his superhero 9-year-old son.
 You can generally find Marc via @vasquez007.